 Please note that due to staff research commitments not all of these modules may be available every year.

 International Baccalaureate: 33 points overall with Three HL subjects at 655

-Access: Pass with 45 Level 3 credits including a number of distinctions/merits in subject specific modules
+Access: Pass with 45 Level 3 credits including 30 Distinctions and a number of merits/passes in subject-specific modules

-Scottish qualifications: ABBBC (Higher), ABC (Advanced Higher)
+Scottish qualifications: BBBBC (Higher) or BBC (Advanced Higher)

 European Baccalaureate: 75%